muhkuh-sys/taglist_editor/doc/readme.txt

 |   Load/Save       |                 |
 |                   |                 |
  -------------------------------------
- Quit   (x) show help  Empty NXO
+ Quit   (x) show help  Clear  Edit device header

 Building an NXO file using the editor:
 =======================================

 The standard layout of an NXO file according to "netX File Header Structure V3.0" consists of the following three parts:

 - a binary file containing the following headers: common header v3